avijstein/TimeZones/README.md

 I [posted](https://redd.it/7g8597) this projected to r/dataisbeautiful to share / get feedback, which will be incorporated into new iterations of this project.

 Because of the differing strengths and weaknesses of how Python's matplotlib and R's ggplot2 work, I tried recreating these graphs in R. I also tried to incorporate some feedback from Reddit, including thinner lines and minimalist color schemes.
 I don't know how well I succeeded.
 Some issues (e.g., transparency) were a breeze, but some (e.g., color picking and labeling) were a headache.
-Here is a sample of one of the graphs in R.
+Here is a sample of one of the graphs in R:

 ![ggplotting](/Ring%20Examples/ggplotting.png)